 Overview of the Call Center Industry

+With this in mind, there are specific tactics one can take to increase sales and overall call center company culture.
 With the advent of COVID-19, this trend has been fast-tracked to become the norm.

 Effects of COVID-19

 The solution is virtual work.
 A remote call center provides the same customer service functions but utilizes teams of agents who work from home or co-working spaces.
-A remote call center also uses cloud-based contact center solutions to interact with customers and other team members.
+A remote call center also uses cloud-based contact center solutions to interact with customers and other call center team members.